lucasfraulin/SoapKnights/README.txt

 		  and interact with it to complete the level
 	- Level 3
 		- 6 Dirt piles to clean up
-		- 4 Baisc Slime enemies, 2 Ranged Slime enemies to kill
+		- 4 Basicc Slime enemies, 2 Ranged Slime enemies to kill
 		- 1 Entrance and 1 Exit door
 		- When all dirt piles are cleaned and the slime enemy is defeated then you go to the door and interact with it to complete the level